Iran deploys Russian-made S-300 missiles at its Fordow nuclear site: TV

-ANKARA Iran has deployed the Russian-supplied S-300 surface-to-air missile defence system around its Fordow underground uranium enrichment facility, Iranian state media reported on Monday.
+ANKARA (Reuters) - Iran has deployed the Russian-supplied S-300 surface-to-air missile defence system around its Fordow underground uranium enrichment facility, Iranian state media reported on Monday.

 Iranian state TV on Sunday aired footage of deployment of the recently delivered missile system to the nuclear site in the central Iran.